gaberull/exam1/README.md

 https://codingwithmitch.com/courses/android-clean-architecture/</br>
 </br>
 </br>
 As a final note, if you are interested in learning more.
 Android has one of the greatest documentation and guides I've ever used.
-There is also a large repository of example open source projects.</br>
+There is also a large repository of example open source projects. https://developer.android.com/guide</br>
-https://developer.android.com/guide</br>
 https://github.com/android/architecture-components-samples</br>